Submodules #

 Updates: Submodules can be updated independently or synchronized with the parent repository.
 You can choose to pull the latest changes from the submodule’s repository without affecting the parent repository, or you can update the submodule reference in the parent repository to point to a new commit.

-Benefits of Submodules for Reproducibility#
+Benefits for Reproducibility#

 Pinning Submodules: By pinning submodules to specific commits, you ensure the same version of an external library, dataset (remember LFS!), or tool is always used, which is crucial for reproducibility in complex projects.
 This helps avoid issues that arise from changes in dependencies.